 .Now, there are a number of different combinations of these roles that online businesses can use, and in the section below we’re going to work through the combinations that work best as your business grows.

 Usually, the founder starts out solo and handles everything themselves for a while.
 Once they realise that they need help handling their tax compliance and tax returns, they engage an accountant.
 The Founder + Tax Accountant combination works well for early stage businesses and freelancers.
 As a business grows there are benefits in some of the other accounting team combinations.

 Founder + Tax Accountant + Virtual Assistant (not recommended)

-Then when the founder realise that day-to-day bookkeeping is taking up too much of their time, or is getting beyond their skill level, they either engage a bookkeeper or Virtual Assistant (VA).
-The problem with VAs at this stage is that bookkeeping is a specialised skill — many people have an accounting degree to do it — and a lot of errors are often made by VAs.
+Then when the founder realize that day-to-day bookkeeping is taking up too much of their time, or is getting beyond their skill level, they either engage a bookkeeper or Virtual Assistant (VA).
+The problem with VAs at this stage is that bookkeeping is a specialized skill — many people have an accounting degree to do it — and a lot of errors are often made by VAs.